BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-08-Note-on-Kink-Mass-Correction-in-3D.md

 $$
 ## 1.4.
 Domain wall in 3D

+When kink solutions are placed in more than one spatial dimension, they become extended planar structures called “domain walls.”

 Now, how can we borrow the kink result form 2D directly to 3D?
 Consider a static kink solution in the $x$ direction
 $$
 \phi(x,y) =: f(x,y)=: f_ {1}(x)\times f_ {2}(y) ,